-The Chief Officer Audit & Risk of Scottish Borders Council is the IJB's Chief Internal Auditor whose role is to provide an independent and objective annual opinion on the effectiveness of internal control, risk management and governance.
-Provision of Internal Audit services by the

-Council's Internal Audit team is carried out in conformance with the Public Sector Internal Audit Standards.
+The IJB's Chief Internal Auditor (SBC's Chief Officer Audit & Risk) provided an independent and objective audit opinion on the effectiveness of the IJB's internal control, risk management and governance arrangements within the Internal Audit Annual Assurance Report.
+Provision of Internal Audit services for the IJB by SBC's Internal Audit team is carried out in conformance with the Public Sector Internal Audit Standards.